Symbiosis

 Keywords

-The biological process of different species living together over a prolonged period of time is called ‘symbiosis’.
-This word stems from Ancient Greek and is composed by σύν (sýn: together); and βίωσις (bíōsis: living).
+The biological process of different species living together over a prolonged period of time is called symbiosis.
+The word stems from Ancient Greek and is composed of σύν (sýn: together); and βίωσις (bíōsis: living).
 Unlike organisms performed extraordinary feats of cooperation throughout deep time so that humans may live with, and within such dazzling biodiversity today.
-The slimy, sticky, generative and at times confrontational process of getting get along is what I set out to understand.
+The slimy, sticky, generative and at times confrontational process of getting get along is what I set out to understand through my study of symbiosis.

-To begin with, symbiosis is found within and across micro-organisms (i.e cells, ecosystems, interspecies) and macro-organisms (i.e grassroots movements, political parties, social networks, orchestras, institutions).
-Although not always mutually beneficial, the idea of symbiosis opens up the conversation that we are interdependent more than we might care to admit, or realise.
-As scientists Margulis and Sagan (2001) once argued “Life did not take over the globe by combat, but by networking”, rings louder than ever for anyone and everyone who are interested in building futures that emerge from a present dependent in death and destruction.
+Symbiosis is found within and across micro-organisms (i.e cells, ecosystems, interspecies) as well as macro-organisms (i.e grassroots movements, political parties, social networks, orchestras, institutions).
+Although not always mutually beneficial, the evolutionary process of symbiosis demonstrates how vital interdependence is for life, not just to survive, but for more of it to continue to emerge.
+As scientists Margulis and Sagan (2001) once argued “Life did not take over the globe by combat, but by networking”, rings louder than before for anyone and everyone who are interested in building futures that emerge from a present dependent in death and destruction.

 Lichen is the companion species for this essay.